meck/TEIS_formal/doc/CASE_formal_verification.md

 The promise of formal verification is to be able to mathematically prove aspects about a design.
 These methods can be applied to a design either in a construction phase in order to find bugs or as a verification of a completed design.
+Formal verification can be used both as a complement to verification using test benches or in some cases as a replacement.

+In a hand-wavy way the process can be compared to traditional test benches in the following way; When writing a test bench the designer writes codes that defines the input and checks if the output is correct, when constructing a formal proof the designer writes code that defines the output, and the tools checks if output is correct.

+Formal verification has until recently required proprietary and expensive software.
+Recent advances in some open-source software has lowered the entry barrier greatly, some of these tools are connected to other FPGA open-source project^[synthesis, place and route and bitstream generation].
+Many of these projects primary use Verilog as the HDL of choice, however this project looks at using the tools with VHDL.

+The HDL language chosen needs to be augmented with another language to accurately be able to describe the temporal aspects of the design for the verification tools.
+For this chosen the PSL language as seems to be the option most closely related to VHDL.

 It should be noted that the author is a beginner and this an exploration and **not authoritative knowledge** in any way.
 The methods described is also only one of many possible techniques for formal verification.

-When writing a test bench the designer writes codes that defines the input and checks if the output is correct, when constructing a formal proof the designer writes code that defines the output, and the tools checks if output is correct.

-TODO More

 # Theory